skearney414/plex_debrid/README.md

 ### 3) :page_facing_up: Setup plex_debrid:

-*The plex_debrid script can be run as a docker container (dockerized version) or by simply executing it with python 3 (standard version).*

 ><details>
->  <summary><b><u>Standard Version:</u></b></summary>
->
->  0. Clone this repository with git or click on "code" (top right) and then "download zip"
->  1. Open a terminal inside the downloaded plex_debrid-main folder.
-Run `pip install -r requirements.txt` - if you dont have pip yet, install it from https://pypi.org/project/pip/
->  2. Start the script by running `python ./main.py`
->  3. The script will guide you through the initial setup and the next steps.
-When setting up plex_debrid, you will be prompted to choose the 5 main services that this script connects:
->  4. Pick and setup at least one [**content service**](https://github.com/itsToggle/plex_debrid#tv-content-services) which plex_debrid should monitor for new content
->  5. Pick and setup a [**library collection service**](https://github.com/itsToggle/plex_debrid#open_file_folder-library-collection-service), which plex_debrid will use to determine your current media collection.
-If you intend to run a plex server, choose "Plex Libraries".
->  6. Pick and setup a [**library update service**](https://github.com/itsToggle/plex_debrid#-library-update-services), which plex_debrid will update/refresh after a successful download.
-If you intent to run a plex server, choose "Plex Libraries".
->  7. Pick and setup a [**library ignore service**](https://github.com/itsToggle/plex_debrid#eyes-library-ignore-services), which plex_debrid will use to ignore content.
-If you intent to run a plex server, choose "Plex Discover Watch Status".
->  8. Pick and setup at least one [**debrid service**](https://github.com/itsToggle/plex_debrid#arrow_down_small-debrid-services), which plex_debrid will use to download content.
->  9. You're done!
->  10. Choose option '1' to run the download automation.
-Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
->  11. If you dont want the main menu to show when starting the script (for an auto-run setup), navigate to "/Settings/UI Settings/show menu on startup" and set the value to "false".
->  12. Read the rest of the README!
->
-></details>
->
-><details>
 >  <summary><b><u>Dockerized Version:</u></b></summary>
 >
->  1. Run `docker pull itstoggle/plex_debrid`or visit https://hub.docker.com/repository/docker/itstoggle/plex_debrid.
->  2. Run `docker run -v /path/to/config:/config --net host -ti itstoggle/plex_debrid` .
-Where `/path/to/config` is the directory path where you want to save your plex_debrid config data.
+> The easiest way to do this is create a folder called mnt at the root level.

+>  1. Copy the docker-compose.yml.
+Edit the  from this project and run docker compose up -d.
->  3. The script will guide you through the initial setup and the next steps.
+>  2. The script will guide you through the initial setup and the next steps.
 When setting up plex_debrid, you will be prompted to choose the 5 main services that this script connects:
 >  4. Pick and setup at least one [**content service**](https://github.com/itsToggle/plex_debrid#tv-content-services) which plex_debrid should monitor for new content
 >  5. Pick and setup a [**library collection service**](https://github.com/itsToggle/plex_debrid#open_file_folder-library-collection-service), which plex_debrid will use to determine your current media collection.
 If you intend to run a plex server, choose "Plex Libraries".
 >  6. Pick and setup a [**library update service**](https://github.com/itsToggle/plex_debrid#-library-update-services), which plex_debrid will update/refresh after a successful download.
 If you intent to run a plex server, choose "Plex Libraries".